BlueQuartzSoftware/complex_plugins/OrientationAnalysis/docs/OrientationAnalysis/GenerateFZQuaternions.md

 ## Description ##

-This **Filter** reduces input orienations (Quaternions) into the fundamental zone for the given Laue group.
+This **Filter** reduces input orientations (Quaternions) into the fundamental zone for the given Laue group.

 The following figures represent a BCC Interstitial steel EBSD data set courtesy of [1].